mauer/xmidictrl/docs/device.md

 # Devices

-You can define several MIDI devices in your profile.
-Each device needs several parameters, such as ports and of course some mappings.
+You can define multiple MIDI devices in your profile.
+Each device needs several parameters, such as inbound / outbound ports and some mappings.

 # Required Parameters